The Hideout Story and Your Experience

 The Story of Shell and The Big Horn Basin.

-The nearest town across the Big Horn Mountains is approximately a one-and-a-half hour drive.The story of Shell starts millions and millions of years ago and the many exposed formations are a visible testimonial of this history.
+The nearest town across the Big Horn Mountains is approximately a one-and-a-half hour drive.The story of Shell starts millions and millions of years ago, and the many exposed formations are a visible testimonial of this history.
 Shell is a popular destination for paleontologists from around the globe digging for rare species of dinosaur remains and other fossils.

-The Story of The Big HornMountains & National Park and Cloud Peak Wilderness
+The Story of the Big Horn Mountains, the Big Horn National Forest and Cloud Peak Wilderness

-At 4,100 feet in the high-desert valley of salt sage, cactus, and prehistoric dinosaur discoveries, we climb the rocky canyons of Shell Creek, White Creek, and Trapper Creek, through wide-open range, to an elevation of over 10,000 feet in the Bighorn National Forest and Cloud Peak Wilderness.
+At 4,200 feet in the high-desert valley of salt sage, cactus, and prehistoric dinosaur discoveries, we climb the rocky canyons of Shell Creek, White Creek, and Trapper Creek through wide-open range, to an elevation of over 10,000 feet in the Bighorn National Forest and Cloud Peak Wilderness.